 Why would your developer choose to build an MVP?

 For anyone wondering why your developer is suggesting building an MVP, we’ve outlined the benefits of this process.
-Firstly, your developer will quickly be able to put together a useable product, so instead of wasting time and resources on developing the final product, you’ll soon be gaining valuable feedback from users.
-After the MVP is created, your developer may want to make adjustments to the development team’s work processes to improve their efficiency in your upcoming project.
-An MVP is a good foundation to build upon in the future, and you can have features added that you feel are required following your user’s feedback.
-With regular software updates, your software system can continue to be built upon the success of the MVP.
+Firstly, your developer will quickly be able to put together a useable product.
+So instead of wasting time and resources on developing the final product, you’ll soon be gaining valuable feedback from users.
+Once created your developer may want to make adjustments to the development team’s work processes to improve their efficiency in your upcoming project.
+Users can also provide feedback on the MVP creating a good foundation, to begin with.

 If you are looking for investors for your project, an MVP can help to get across the aim of your software system.
-Without investors fully on board, it can often be difficult to get the funding and resources that you need for the project, and an MVP will help to get everyone engaged.
-As you can tell, a lot less time and effort is required to build an MVP, so you’ll definitely save a lot of money this way.
-Finally, it’s a great way to find out how your users feel about your new software and get their initial feedback and criticisms, which can then be improved upon.
-This will save time later as you won’t be adding features that aren’t required by your users.
+Investors can provide the resources and funding to get the project off the ground.
+Finally, it’s a great way to find out how your users feel about your new software and get their initial feedback and criticisms.

 Things to be aware of when using an MVP

-While there are many great advantages of having an MVP built for your software system, make sure you keep in mind the few drawbacks of this type of work.
-Ensure that you fully understand the purpose of the MVP and that your developers add everything that is required to create a viable product.
+One thing you need to ensure is that the MVP contains all the basic required functionality.
 Don’t confuse the MVP with other minimum products, such as a Minimum Marketable Feature (MMF) and Minimum Marketable Product (MMP).
 These have different expectations, and you’ll want to ensure your whole team and the developers understand what they are aiming towards when creating your MVP.

 Finally, the number one reason that companies don’t benefit from using an MVP is that they don’t bother reviewing the MVP fully, thus negating the feedback they could have gained to improve the software system.